solace-fi/solace-docs/docs/dev-docs/frontend/context-managers/about.md

 - **ContractsManager**
 - **NotificationsManager**

-Below is the current structure of the Managers, the order does not necessarily matter.
+Below is the current structure of the Managers, the order matters so data flows down properly.

         <NetworkManager>
           <WalletManager>